 The judicial process is adversarial for civil actions for compensation for damages or injunctive relief.
 The court judges will hold hearings where both parties attend and submit their factual and legal arguments and evidence supporting the arguments before the court.
-While the facts admitted by the opposing party require no evidence and shall bind the court and both parties, the facts denied by the opposing party must be proved by evidence submitted by the parties.
+While the facts admitted by the opposing party require no evidence and shall bind the court and both parties, the facts denied by the opposing party must be proved by evidence.
 The court then holds examination of witnesses where, in general, witnesses are subject to direct examination plus cross-examination in relation to the matters raised during direct examination.
-After concluding the examination of witnesses, the court closes the hearing procedures and then moves to rendition of judgment.
+After concluding the examination of witnesses, the court may instruct both parties to submit a final brief and then closes the hearing procedures, which then moves to rendition of judgment.